 Modalities are generally used in an indoor environment.
-The cart-mounted and desk-mounted modalities generally use 230 VAC single-phase with less than 5 kVA of power, while floor-mounted devices typically require 400 VAC three-phase, ranging from 20 kVA to 300 kVA of power.
+The cart-mounted and desk-mounted modalities generally use 120/208 VAC single-phase with less than 5 kVA of power, while floor-mounted devices typically require 480 VAC three-phase, ranging from 20 kVA to 300 kVA of power.

 Floor mount, large imaging systems, such as Angiographers, can create a large power draw while operating under peak demands as high as 400 kW.
 With increased use of diagnostic equipment in most facilities, this can force system engineers to oversize the power system in order to compensate for these machines, resulting in higher initial costs and reduced efficiencies.
 Similarly, the addition of new generation diagnostic scanners in a facility may increase the likelihood of a power overload condition, threatening the availability of the entire system or forcing an expensive upgrade.
 In response to this challenge, Vertiv has worked with medical equipment manufacturers to pioneer the use of UPS systems in peak shaving applications.
 With this technology, the critical load will be supported by both the utility source as well as the batteries, once it reaches the peak load.
-These peaks typically last less than 20 seconds and can occur sporadically throughout the day, depending upon the nature of the machine.
-Smart use of dedicated UPS systems upstream from diagnostic equipment allows the network to be sized according to "normal peaks" rather than to extreme conditions created by power-hungry units, ultimately reducing initial costs and improving operating efficiency.
-In addition, the UPS battery system can be used to protect against outages, as well as peak shaving, depending on how the battery is sized.